nickjust/ASR_command_words/README.md

 * Realized a Automatic Speech Recognition system (ASR/NLP) to classificate command words with custom modeled RNN-LSTM and CNN
 * Implementation in Python using the libraries Tensorflow, Keras and Librosa
-* Quantitative comparison and evaluation of both neural networks by cross validation, average evaluation metric scores (Precision, Recall, F1-Score, Accuracy)  confusion matrix and statistical t-test analysis
+* Quantitative comparison and evaluation of both neural networks by cross validation, average evaluation metric scores (Precision, Recall, F1-Score, Accuracy)  confusion matrix and statistical t-Test analysis
 * Achieved a classification accuracy of over 85% on average

 ### Objective: